Devolutions/IronRDP/ARCHITECTURE.md

 This section talks briefly about various important directories and data structures.

-### Core Crates
+### Core Tier

+Set of foundational libraries for which strict quality standards must be observed.
+Pay attention to the "**Architecture Invariant**" sections.

 - `crates/ironrdp`: meta crate re-exporting important crates.
-- `crates/ironrdp-pdu`: PDU encoding and decoding (no I/O, trivial to fuzz). <!-- TODO: important types and traits (PduDecode, PduEncode…) -->
+- `crates/ironrdp-pdu`: PDU encoding and decoding.
+(TODO: talk about important types and traits such as PduDecode, PduEncode…)
-- `crates/ironrdp-graphics`: image processing primitives (no I/O, trivial to fuzz).
+- `crates/ironrdp-graphics`: image processing primitives.
-- `crates/ironrdp-connector`: state machines to drive an RDP connection sequence (no I/O, not _too_ hard to fuzz).
+- `crates/ironrdp-connector`: state machines to drive an RDP connection sequence.
-- `crates/ironrdp-session`: state machines to drive an RDP session (no I/O, not _too_ hard to fuzz).
+- `crates/ironrdp-session`: state machines to drive an RDP session.
-- `crates/ironrdp-input`: utilities to manage and build input packets (no I/O).
+- `crates/ironrdp-input`: utilities to manage and build input packets.
 - `crates/ironrdp-rdcleanpath`: RDCleanPath PDU structure used by IronRDP web client and Devolutions Gateway.

+**Architectural Invariant**: doing I/O is not allowed for these crates.

+**Architectural Invariant**: all these crates must be fuzzed.

+**Architectural Invariant**: no non-essential dependency is allowed.

+**Architectural Invariant**: must be `#[no_std]`-compatible (eventually using the `alloc` crate).
+Usage of the standard library must be opt-in through a feature flag called `std` that is enabled by default.
+When the `alloc` crate is optional, a feature flag called `alloc` must exist to enable its use.

-### Utility Crates
+### Extra Tier

+Higher level libraries and binaries built on top of the core tier.
+Guidelines and constraints are relaxed to some extent.

 - `crates/ironrdp-async`: provides `Future`s wrapping the state machines conveniently.
 - `crates/ironrdp-tokio`: `Framed*` traits implementation above `tokio`’s traits.
 - `crates/ironrdp-futures`: `Framed*` traits implementation above `futures`’s traits.
 - `crates/ironrdp-tls`: TLS boilerplate common with most IronRDP clients.

-### Client Crates

 - `crates/ironrdp-client`: portable RDP client without GPU acceleration using softbuffer and winit for windowing.
 - `crates/ironrdp-web`: WebAssembly high-level bindings targeting web browsers.
-- `crates/ironrdp-glutin-renderer`: `glutin` primitives for OpenGL rendering.
-- `crates/ironrdp-client-glutin`: GPU-accelerated RDP client using glutin.
-- `crates/ironrdp-replay-client`: utility tool to replay RDP graphics pipeline for debugging purposes.
 - `web-client/iron-remote-gui`: core frontend UI used by `iron-svelte-client` as a Web Component.
 - `web-client/iron-svelte-client`: web-based frontend using `Svelte` and `Material` frameworks.

-### Private Crates
+### Internal Tier

 Crates that are only used inside the IronRDP project, not meant to be published.
+This is mostly test case generators, fuzzing oracles, build tools, and so on.

 - `crates/ironrdp-pdu-generators`: `proptest` generators for `ironrdp-pdu` types.
 - `crates/ironrdp-session-generators`: `proptest` generators for `ironrdp-session` types.
+- `crates/ironrdp-testsuite-core`: contains all integration tests for code living in the core tier, in a single binary, organized in modules. **Architectural Invariant**: no dependency from another tier is allowed.
+  It must be the case that compiling and running the core test suite does not require building any library from the extra tier.
+This is to keep iteration time short.
+- `crates/ironrdp-testsuite-extra`: contains all integration tests for code living in the extra tier, in a single binary, organized in modules.
+(WIP: this crate does not exist yet.)
+- `crates/ironrdp-fuzzing`: provides test case generators and oracles for use with fuzzing.
-- `fuzz`: fuzz targets for core crates.
+- `fuzz`: fuzz targets for code in core tier.
 - `xtask`: IronRDP’s free-form automation using Rust code.

+**Architecture Invariant**: these crates are not, and will never be, an **API Boundary**.

+### Community Tier

+Crates provided and maintained by the community.
+Core maintainers will not invest a lot of time into these.
+One or several community maintainers are associated to each one

+- `crates/ironrdp-glutin-renderer` (no maintainer): `glutin` primitives for OpenGL rendering.
+- `crates/ironrdp-client-glutin` (no maintainer): GPU-accelerated RDP client using glutin.
+- `crates/ironrdp-replay-client` (no maintainer): utility tool to replay RDP graphics pipeline for debugging purposes.

 ## Cross-Cutting Concerns